Particle model theory applied to energy transfer in state changes,

 than the external atmospheric pressure.
 BUT, although the pressures are

-not balanced, as in the case of the blown up balloon, its your extra
+not initially balanced, as in the case of blowing up balloon, its your extra

 muscle force that helps create the balancing force.

 by compressing it